giordanidev/aion-classic-mods/README.md

 ## AION CHAT FILTER:
 __INSTALL:__
 1. Run "Aion Classic Chat Filter.bat" as ADMIN;
 2. It will ask if you wish to replace the existing file.
-Type "y" for YES or "n" for NO;
+Type "y" for YES (recomended) or "n" for NO;
 3. If no error messages it will copy the filter file to the game directory;
 4. Done.